 The emergence of early Christian theology through the writing of the theologians of the first 500 years of the Church's history.
 Attention to some of the following themes: the development of the doctrine of the Trinity, the emergence of Classical Christology, early Christian exegesis, the thought of St. Augustine.
+P: Christian Tradition course, Biblical Tradition course.

 THL 533.
 Ecclesiology: Contemporary Church Questions.
-3 credits.
-Basic contemporary questions about the life of the church will be explored in the context of the Creed and traditional dogmatic theology.
+3 credits.Basic contemporary questions about the life of the church will be explored in the context of the Creed and traditional dogmatic theology.
 Particular emphasis on the church's transition into the third millennium.

 THL 534.
 Introduction to Liberation Theology.
 3 credits.
 OD Liberation theology arose during the sixties and seventies in Latin America as a way of reflecting upon and acting out Christian faith from the perspective of those who directly experience a world of poverty, injustice and violence.
 Although particular to Latin America, the issues raised by liberation theology are relevant to Christianity in North America as well.
+P: Magis Biblical Tradition course or THL 200-level Scripture course.

 THL 535.
-Doctrinal Development: Christology.
+Doctrinal Development: Christology & Trinitarian Theology.
 3 credits.
+OD

-OD Development of the Christian community's understanding and teaching about the person and work of Jesus Christ.
+Development of the Christian community's understanding and teaching about the person and work of Jesus Christ and the Trinity.